Bright Ideas for Back-to-School Night ... and Beyond

 Some Hispanic parents feel apprehensive about getting involved because of limited English skills, lack of familiarity with mainstream culture and the public school system in the U.S, and other reasons.
 Discover ways to reach out to your bilingual families.

-Meet Angelica Torres who was apprehensive at first about volunteering at her child's school.
+In the video below, you'll meet Meet Angelica Torres who was apprehensive at first about volunteering at her child's school.
 She loved it and now encourages other parents to get involved.
-Watch the video.
+(From our Launching Young Readers program, Becoming Bilingual)

 Weekly classroom newsletter template